All Products

 (1 row)

-Attach a table to a partitioned primary table.
-The table must have the same schema as the primary table.
+Attach an existing table to a partition of a primary table.
+The table that you want to attach must have the same schema as the primary table.
 For example, the two tables must have the same dropped columns.
 The pg_attribute parameter specifies the schema of a table.
-Use the following syntax:
+Function:

 attach_range_partition(relation REGCLASS, -- The OID of the primary table.